Zero Trust Data Access (ZTDA) is a security model that provides secure access to files and folders for authorized users in a zero-trust environment.

 Data privacy regulations and security standards

 - Organizations are subject to increasingly stringent data privacy and cyber-security regulations and standards, such as the Critical Infrastructure Act, NIST SP-800-171, CMMC, Critical Infrastructure Cyber Community (C3) Voluntary Program, and sector-specific regulations such as the NERC CIP standards for the energy sector, CMMC for military contractors, PCI DSS for organizations that handle personal financial information or the HIPAA regulations for the healthcare sector.
-European regulations include GDPR, ISO 27001 and ENISA (European Union Agency for Cybersecurity).
+European regulations include GDPR, ISO 27001, DORA and ENISA (European Union Agency for Cybersecurity).
 Most countries in the EU have privacy laws that outline specific requirements for protecting personal data that apply to all organizations operating within that country and some provincial and state governments also have privacy laws such as the California Consumer Privacy Act (CCPA).
 Zero Trust provides a way to ensure that only authorized users can access sensitive data, reducing the risk of non-compliance.

 - Insider threats, such as employees or contractors accessing data without proper authorization, can be difficult to detect and prevent.
 Zero Trust can help to mitigate these risks by ensuring that users are only given access to the resources they need to perform their job duties.